Frequently Asked Questions

 Can parents come watch the camp activities?

 Yes!
 Parents are more than welcome to stay and watch camp.
-However, we try to encourage little to no ballplayer-to-parent interaction as we'd like our ballplayers to be focused on the on-field activities and their teammates.
+However, we try to encourage little to no ballplayer-to-parent interactions as we'd like our ballplayers to be focused on the on-field activities and their teammates.
 We've found that the best way to facilitate a positive and developmental experience for ballplayers is to have them acclimate as quickly and as independently as possible on Monday morning.
 Please also keep in mind that parents are unable to attend the trip to Yankee Stadium (for applicable experiences).

 Can Yankees Baseball Summer Camps accommodate children with life-threatening allergies?

 Yes.
 Families with children who have peanut, tree nut, or other life-threatening allergies can feel safe and comfortable at our summer camps.
 At the beginning of each camp day, our camp staff will take special note of children with life-threatening allergies by placing a mandatory, but inconspicuous, colored bracelet around the ballplayer's wrist marked with the child's name for identification purposes (in case of Epi-Pen use, etc).
 During lunch and snack breaks, ballplayers with food allergies will sit with our Camp & Safety Coordinator at our Nut-free & Allergen Alert Table.
 Parents will have the option to release their ballplayer(s) from this table.
 If your ballplayer is required to sit at the Nut-free & Allergen Alert Table, please keep in mind that their snack and lunch must be free of common food allergens (including tree nuts, peanuts, dairy, soy, and shellfish) to ensure a safe environment for other ballplayers also required to sit at the table.